cjeong1021/EID101/SPOTRA/Miscellaneous/PresentationPlan.md

 2. Landing Video (curbed to 45 sec - 1 min) CHRIS, PAUL (Wednesday, if possible).
 Talk to Varouzan Knouni, he worked on the video you guys saw on the backpack group the last class, which was really good and to the point.
 It had minimal animation, text to the point etc. Or go your own way.

-3. Landing Page (Website) - Remove Fake stuff as Petrillo said - BOB ( Tuesday, and it should be UP with a link to its access)
+3. Landing Page (Website) - Remove Fake stuff as Prof. Petrillo said - BOB ( Tuesday, and it should be UP with a link to its access)

 4. Value Proposition and Pains/Gains Analysis Presented - ALREADY DONE